PropicSignifi/DevOps/README.md

 The command requires at least one class file name.

-### dev static \<package\> [packages ...]

-Compile the static resources and deploy it to the associated org.

-The command requires at least one package name.

-### dev lightning

-Compile and deploy all lightning components and their related static resources.

 ### dev runtest [test\_classes ...]

 Execute unit tests.
 If `test_classes` is provided, it will execute all test